sktrinh12/multi-param-query-builder-cellular-assays/README.md

 ```

 Then ensure this A-record is added to Route 53 with the appropriate LoadBalancer
-ncer as the `Route traffic to` value.
+name as the `Route traffic to` value.